dan-fedramp/docs/markdown/FRMR.SCN.significant-change-notifications.md

 These changes leverage mature processes and capabilities to identify, mitigate, and remediate risks as part of the change.
 They are often entirely automated and may occur without human intervention, even though they have an impact on security of the service.

-If the activity does not occur _regularly_ and routinely then it cannot be a _significant change_ of this type (e.g. replacing all physical firewalls to remediate a vulnerability is obviously not regular or routine).
+If the activity does not occur _regularly_ and routinely then it cannot be a _significant change_ of this type (e.g., replacing all physical firewalls to remediate a vulnerability is obviously not regular or routine).

 ##### Ongoing operations